HenleyLee/henleylee.github.io/themes/hexo-theme-matery/README.md

 - Can be set to do password verification when reading a post
 - Comment module of [Gitalk](https://gitalk.github.io/), [Gitment](https://imsun.github.io/gitment/), [Valine](https://valine.js.org/) and [Disqus](https://disqus.com/).(Gitalk is recommended)
 - Integrated [Busuanzi Statistics](http://busuanzi.ibruce.info/), `Google Analytics` and post word count statistics.
+- Support music playback and video playback on the homepage

 ## Download